Earth our Body

 When I approached the edge of the canyon, I took in the wild beauty of the enormous trees and the lush growth emerging from the canyon floor.
 Flowers bloomed in the canopy, and birds played hide-and-seek amongst the foliage.
 It was wild and beautiful, and I wanted to stay there.

 I sat down on a rock that overlooked the canyon and looked below.
 As my eyes traced the canyon floor, I began to notice garbage that intermingled with the wildness.
 There were enormous tires, a washing machine and endless amounts of plastic and cans that peeked out in various places.
 My heart sank.
 I thought, Why does something so wild and sacred have to be so contaminated?
-And a whisper in the wind immediately responded.
+And a whisper on the wind immediately responded.
 It told me that the canyon was a reflection of my own womb.
-I was guided to this place to understand how my own womb was both untamed and wild, and at the same time had been contaminated by garbage, accumulated from the wounds of an unconscious culture.
+I was guided to this place to understand how my own womb was both untamed and wild, and at the same time had been contaminated by garbage, accumulated from the wounds of an unconscious culture over generations.

 Sometimes the most healing thing we can do for ourselves and Mother Earth is to take stock of the wild beauty that already exists within and outside of us.
 It is not about ignoring the darkness, but rather choosing to honour the light.